 This headline news really underscores the importance of facilitating remote workers for your business, and doing so in a secure fashion.
 Even when not in the midst of a medical emergency, many companies have staff members that work from home.
 Pinning down best cybersecurity practices for remote workers can be invaluable to businesses of all kinds.

-We recently penned a blog about the common mistakes that remote workers make and how it can jeopardize the cybersecurity of the businesses they work for.
-To build on that point, the following are some fairly easy steps you can take to protect your network from the hazards of remote workers.
+The following are some fairly easy steps you can take to protect your network from the hazards of remote workers.

 - Implement robust endpoint security.
 Endpoint security protects a network that is accessible by a variety of devices.
 Both personal and business devices need to be armed with the most updated versions of software so that they will effectively keep out cybersecurity risks.
 This takes diligence, but is not overly difficult to achieve.